Cannabis dispensaries in the United States: Recreational dispensaries

 Colorado was the first state to license a Recreational Dispensary, with 37 stores licensed to sell to adults 21+ on January 1, 2014.
 The first customer on record to legally purchase marijuana was Sean Azzarati, an Iraq war veteran, who was raising awareness for the cause that PTSD was not a "qualifying condition" for a medical marijuana recommendation in Colorado at the time (PTSD was added to the list of qualifying conditions in 2017).

-As of March 2021, eleven states regulate recreational dispensaries.
-They are Alaska (Alaska Measure 2 (2014)), Arizona (2020 Arizona Proposition 207), California (2018), Colorado (Colorado Amendment 64), Illinois (2020), Maine (2020), Massachusetts (2018), Nevada (2017), Oregon (Oregon Ballot Measure 91 (2014)), Michigan, and Washington (Washington Initiative 502).
+As of March 2024, 25 states regulate recreational dispensaries.
+A partial list includes Alaska (Alaska Measure 2 (2014)), Arizona (2020 Arizona Proposition 207), California (2018), Colorado (Colorado Amendment 64), Illinois (2020), Maine (2020), Massachusetts (2018), Nevada (2017), Oregon (Oregon Ballot Measure 91 (2014)), Michigan, and Washington (Washington Initiative 502).
 These are stores where any adult 21+ can enter to purchase cannabis and or cannabis smoking accessories.

 Notable dispensaries

 Harborside Health Center, Oakland and San Jose, California describes itself as the "largest pot shop" in California and was featured in a four-part reality show.

 An economic impact study conducted by the University of Denver examined the Colorado Harvest Company dispensary chain's contribution to tax revenue, jobs, and income to Denver and the state of Colorado.

 Kind for Cures was the first shop to make national press by taking over a defunct KFC.

 Coachella Valley Church in San Jose, California made national headlines by offering sacramental marijuana to their members.

 MedMen's operation grew to include thousands of employees, dozens of retail locations across multiple states in addition to processing and grow facilities; MedMen aims to be the “Apple Store” of weed.